Iconoclasta/PRTB/README.md

 Then, run `npm start`.

-LIST OF SUPPORTED SUBREDDITS (Please contact me if you'd like your subreddit to be listed or removed from my list)
+LIST OF SUPPORTED SUBREDDITS (Please contact me if you'd like your subreddit to be listed or removed from this list):
+/r/pivx
+/